Skip to main content

 Create Flags

-You can choose the same shape during sitectl create isle:
+You can choose this setup during sitectl create isle:

 If you do not pass topology flags, sitectl assumes local IIIF.